Homeschooled Teens- Organization and Deadlines

 Write up a document, a contract.
 Whether your teen is compliant or strong willed, I strongly suggest that before the year even begins, you write up a document where they can see the deadlines, if you have planned them out.
 If not the rules and consequences for not completing or being prepared for an assignment or test can definitely be written out before the school year begins.

 Have both parents if desired and your teen sign the document.
-This way they know the dates, rules and consequences from the beginning... no surprises!
+This way they know the dates, rules, and consequences from the beginning... no surprises!

-The written out document takes away the excuse of them not knowing.
+The written document takes away the excuse of them not knowing.
 This will help them take responsibility for their actions.
 It is always a good thing to let your children know what is expected of them. (make sure you keep a copy in a safe place and ask them to put it in a location where it is visible.

 The hardest part for most parents is that our children know us so well and they know our soft spots and how to make use of them.
 Beware.
 Don't fall for their excuses.
-Stick with what was decided and the consequences for their actions.
+Stick with what was decided and the consequences of their actions.

 Extenuating circumstances may arise as to why work was not done.
 But if they plan to continue their schooling after high school, at a higher level, and want to be a great employee, they need to know that deadlines are real.

 Help them find the tools that work best for them.
-Have them use their phone, a digital planner or notebook to write down these important dates.
+Have them use their phone, a digital planner, or notebook to write down these important dates.

 The Digital Organization Tips for Homeschooling High School, by my friend Sara, from Techie Homeschool Mom help you as a teacher stay organized.